 Principles of Explainable AI

-The National Institute of Standards and Technology, or the NIST, a government agency within the United States Department of Commerce, has developed four key principles of explainable AI.
+The National Institute of Standards and Technology (NIST), a government agency within the United States Department of Commerce, has developed four key principles of explainable AI.

 As Ehsan puts it, “explainable AI is pluralistic.”
 There is no one-size-fits-all solution.
 “There are different types of fields.
 Different goals, different use cases.”

-Whatever the given explanation is, it has to be meaningful, according to the NIST, which brings us to the second principle of explainable AI.
+Whatever the given explanation is, it has to be meaningful and provided in a way that the intended users can understand.
 If there is a range of users with diverse knowledge and skill sets, the system should provide a range of explanations to meet the needs of those users.

-The explanation also needs to be clear and accurate, which is distinctly different from how accurate the actual AI system is.
+The AI’s explanation needs to be clear, accurate and correctly reflect the reason for the system’s process and generating a particular output.
+This is distinctly different from how accurate the actual AI system is.

 Explainable AI Use Cases

-Speaking of compliance, finance is a heavily regulated industry, so explainable AI is a necessity to holding AI models accountable.
+Finance is a heavily regulated industry, so explainable AI is necessary for holding AI models accountable.
 Artificial intelligence is used to help assign credit scores, assess insurance claims, improve investment portfolios and much more.
-If the algorithms used to make these tools are biased, and that bias seeps into the output, that can have serious implications on a user and, by extension, the company.
+If the algorithms used to make these tools are biased — and that bias seeps into the output — that can have serious implications on a user and, by extension, the company.

 “There is risk associated with using a model to make, for example, a credit underwriting decision.
 You don’t just want to roll something out willy-nilly unless it’s met certain kinds of standards,” Rubin said.